Money Owed and Owned

 The money creation system that we focus upon in both our slide presentation and our book (which is "debt-free" at point of issue) is based on the "Public Credit Money System" as laid out by Thoren and Warner in .

-Slides 22 through 34 of this slide presentation as well as our book The Two Faces of Money describes fractional reserve deposit expansion which is part of our current "credit-as-money" system.
-Relatively recent changes in banking practices requires a bit of additional discussion concerning "fractional reserve deposit expansion" which was laid out decades ago in Modern Money Mechanics, an informational workbook put out by the Federal Reserve Bank of Chicago.
+Slides 22 through 34 of this slide presentation as well as our book The Two Faces of Money describes fractional reserve deposit expansion as being a part of our current "credit-as-money" system.
+However, relatively recent changes in banking practices requires a bit of additional discussion concerning "fractional reserve deposit expansion" which was laid out decades ago in Modern Money Mechanics, an informational workbook put out by the Federal Reserve Bank of Chicago.
 The opening paragraph is key to understanding the "deposit expansion" concept within a more "modern" adaptation of fractional reserve banking:

 Similar to our own explanation, well known economist Anna J. Schwartz offers the following explanation in an online article about the money supply, under the sub-heading titled What Determines the Money Supply: